-Details specific to the Units of Measure and Nomenclature of the output products can be found in the $\underline{\text{Data}}$ Format 21 section.
+Details specific to the Units of Measure and Nomenclature of the output products can be found in the Data Format 2^{2} section.

 The processing step is stored in the batch list.
-The Batch Browser and Browse
+The Batch Browser button allows to load the batch processing list.